raymondtang310/call-duration-measurer/README.md

   // Create a new `CallDurationMeasurer`. const callDurationMeasurer = new CallDurationMeasurer();

-  // Invoke `someFunction` and record the time taken for this call INCLUDING the time taken for the promise to complete. await callDurationMeasurer.invoke(someFunction);
+  // Invoke `someFunctionThatReturnsAPromise` and record the time taken for this call INCLUDING the time taken for the promise to complete. const result1 = await callDurationMeasurer.invoke(someFunctionThatReturnsAPromise);
+  console.log(result1);
+  // 'Resolved Value!'

-  const messagePrinter = new MessagePrinter('Makoto is');
+  const messageBuilder = new MessageBuilder('Makoto is');
-  // Invoke the `printMessages` method on `messagePrinter` with 'best' and 'girl' as arguments, and record the time taken for this call to complete. callDurationMeasurer.invoke(messagePrinter.printMessages, messagePrinter, 'best', 'girl');
+  // Invoke the `buildMessage` method on `messageBuilder` with 'best' and 'girl' as arguments, and record the time taken for this call to complete. const result2 = callDurationMeasurer.invoke(messageBuilder.buildMessage, messageBuilder, 'best', 'girl');
+  console.log(result2);
+  // 'Makoto is best girl'

-  // Invoke `someOtherFunction`, passing in 'Hi' as an argument, and record the time taken for this call to complete..
-The value of `this` is irrelevant for this function, so `null` is passed in as the `scope` argument. callDurationMeasurer.invoke(someOtherFunction, null, 'Hi');
+  // Invoke `greet`, passing in 'Ann' as an argument, and record the time taken for this call to complete.
+The value of `this` is irrelevant for this function, so `null` is passed in as the `scope` argument. const result3 = callDurationMeasurer.invoke(greet, null, 'Ann');
+  console.log(result3);
+  // 'Hi, Ann'

-  // Invoke `someOtherFunction`, passing in 'Hello' as an argument, and record the time taken for this call to complete.
-The `measurify` method (and the function returned by it) is used here as an alternative to the `invoke` method. callDurationMeasurer.measurify(someOtherFunction)('Hello');
+  // Invoke `greet`, passing in 'Kasumi' as an argument, and record the time taken for this call to complete.
+The `measurify` method (and the function returned by it) is used here as an alternative to the `invoke` method. const result4 = callDurationMeasurer.measurify(greet)('Kasumi');
+  console.log(result4);
+  // 'Hi, Kasumi'

-  // Invoke `printMessages` on `messagePrinter` with 'top' and 'tier' as arguments, and record the time taken for this call to complete.
-The `invokeWithOptions` method is used here to provide a custom name used in recording this function call. callDurationMeasurer.invokeWithOptions(messagePrinter.printMessages, {
+  // Invoke the `buildMessage` method on `messageBuilder` with 'top' and 'tier' as arguments, and record the time taken for this call to complete.
+The `invokeWithOptions` method is used here to provide a custom name used in recording this function call. const result5 = callDurationMeasurer.invokeWithOptions(messageBuilder.buildMessage, {
-    functionCallName: 'printTopTierMessages',
+    functionCallName: 'buildTopTierMessage',
-    scope: messagePrinter,
+    scope: messageBuilder,
     args: ['top', 'tier'],
   });
+  console.log(result5);
+  // 'Makoto is top tier'

   // Retrieve recorded call durations. const callDurations = callDurationMeasurer.getCallDurations();